Use OR between words that mean the same thing.

 Use NOT to exclude words that you don’t want in your search results.

 E.g. (adolescent OR teenager) NOT “young adult”

-This symbol * will help you to search for different word endings.
+The asterisk symbol * will help you search for different word endings.

 E.g. teen* will find results with the words: teen, teens, teenager, teenagers